Psychologist & Director

 The mandate of BodyMatters extends beyond the treatment of people with eating issues & body shame to engaging in advocacy & prevention initiatives.
 Sarah is co founder of grassroots advocacy group Collective Shout which she has chaired for six of the organisation’s first eight years.
 She continues to support Collective Shout in an advisory capacity.
 She has also been involved in other worthy organisations, including Lifeline, and is the founding member & a board member of Endangered Bodies.
-Sarah sits on the ANZAED Carer Consumer Committee.
+Sarah was on the ANZAED Carer Consumer Committee.
 She holds a Masters of Public Health and has a passion for educating the community about disordered eating.
 Sarah has worked with schools, workplaces & charities to provide education & strategic direction to prevent the toxic cultural environments that perpetuate eating issues & body shame.

 You can read more about Sarah here.